Chai Spiced Breakfast Prunes

 Method:

-In a small saucepan bring 200 ml water to the boil and add in the earl grey teabags.
+In a saucepan bring water to the boil and add in the teabags.
 Turn off the heat and allow the tea to brew.

-Peel strips of zest off your orange avoiding the white pith and set aside, then squeeze oranges to make 100ml of juice.
-TIP: peel all of the oranges first, keep a few for this recipe and freeze the rest of the peel for another!
+Peel strips of zest off your orange avoiding the white pith and set aside, then squeeze oranges to make 150ml of juice.

-Once tea is brewed, take out the teabags, turn the heat back onto low and add in the orange juice, sugar and honey, stirring to dissolve.
-Add the prunes, spices and orange peel and simmer for 30 minutes, add ing more water or juice if needed.
+Once tea is strong , take out the teabags, turn the heat back onto low and add in the orange juice, sugar and honey, stirring to dissolve.
+Add the prunes, spices and orange peel and simmer for 20 minutes, taste as you go, adding more water or juice or spices if needed.
+You don't want the prunes to be dry - you'll want some delicious liquid to keep them juicy.

 Turn off the heat and allow to cool for 10 minutes.
 Keep chai spiced prunes in an airtight container in the fridge for 1 week.

-If you want to do a double batch and preserve your chai spiced prunes, pack them in to sterilised jars and heat process for 30 minutes.
+If you want to preserve your chai spiced prunes, pack them in to sterilised jars and heat process for 30 minutes.

 If you are new to preserving, or want to refresh your memory, check out out guides on how to sterilise jars and the heat processing method.